specta-rs/rspc/docs/markdown/client/solidjs.md

 ---
 title: SolidJS
+index: 32
 ---

-rspc can be used on the frontend with [SolidJS](https://www.solidjs.com/) via [solid-query](https://github.com/ardeora/solid-query) which provides caching, refetching and a lot more.
+rspc can be used on the frontend with [SolidJS](https://www.solidjs.com/) via [Tanstack Solid Query](https://tanstack.com/query/v4/docs/adapters/solid-query) which provides caching, refetching and a lot more.

 To get started first install the required packages.